 - Alex Rodriguez-Palacios, Tomohiro Kodani, Lindsey Kaydo, Davide Pietropaoli, Daniele Corridoni, Scott Howell, Jeffry Katz, Wei Xin, Theresa T. Pizarro, Fabio Cominelli.
 Stereomicroscopic 3D-pattern profiling of murine and human intestinal inflammation reveals unique structural phenotypes.
 Nature Communication 2015 Jul 8.
 6:7577

 - Wenbin Xiao, Hong Hong, Shuiliang Yu, Lan Zhou and Wei Xin.
-Over-expression of CRABP2 is a Diagnostic Marker of Pancreatic Ductal Adenocarcinoma.
-Human Pathology, Human Pathology.
+CRABP-II is a highly sensitive and specific diagnostic molecular marker for pancreatic ductal adenocarcinoma in distinguishing from benign pancreatic conditions.
+Human Pathology.
 2014 June 45(6):1177-83

 - Wenbin Xiao, Hong Hong, Amad Awadallah, Lan Zhou and Wei Xin.
 Utilization of CDX2 Expression in Diagnosing Pancreatic Ductal Adenocarcinoma and Predicting Prognosis.
 Plos One, 2014 Jan 29;9(1):e86853

 - Huankai Hu, Lan Zhou, Amad Awadallah and Wei Xin.
 Significance of Notch1 Signaling Pathway in Human Pancreatic Development and Carcinogenesis.
 Applied Immunohistochemistry & Molecular Morphology.2013 May;21(3):242-7.